Nearata/minecraft-remapper/README.md

 --mappings / -m: Path to mcp mappings folder (can be found in gradle caches folder in de/oceanlabs/mcp subdirectory).
 ```

-## Installation

-Clone this repo or download the zip

 ## License